emnoxx/rawr/README.md

 If you only want to run a binary, run the export.sh script (located in the scripts directory) and find the binary in the exports directory.
-I usually include the export binary in my git commits, so there may be some, though those exports may be too old so I recommend exporting them yourself.
+I usually include the export binaries in my git commits, so there may be some, though those exports may be too old so I recommend exporting them yourself.

 # Usage